 The quantity and composition of milk for the indigenous production (economically justified need milk production in indigenous production and the optimum composition of milk according to the purpose for certain products) Facilities and hygiene standards in OPG (zootechnical and sanitary conditions for the indigenous production to domestic and EU standards) - 2 hours Seminars - 13 hours Specifics of the indigenous microflora of dairy products - 2 hours Quality labels: originality, geographical origin and guaranteed traditional specialty in protecting traditional cheese production - 3 hours Traditional production of cream, butter and fermented dairy products - 4 hours Production of the famous Croatian indigenous soft, polutvdih and hard cheese (soft cheese, cottage cheese and sour cream, cooked cheeses, lstria, Dalmatia, island, continental cheeses, etc.) - 4 hours Exercises - 11 hours (6 hours field exercises) Milk processing in OPG (optimization of volume and heat treatment of milk (thermization, pasteurization), equipment and machinery-field exercises - 6 hours Quality: originality, geographical origin and traditional specialty guaranteed in the local cheese production.
 Comparison of sensory properties and process technology - 3 hours Specifics of the indigenous microflora of dairy products.
-Sanitation on the Farm - 2 hours 2.6.Format of instruction: x lectures x independent x seminars and assignments workshops multimedia x exercises the internet on line in entirety x laborato x partial e- work with learning mentor (other) s a and 2.7.Comme ents: 2.8.Student 0the / responsibilities Class Deerer 2.9.Screening student work (name the Class attendance 0,36 Resear ch Practical tra aining proportion of ECTS credits for each activity Experimental work Report Activities 0,2 so that the total number of ECTS Essay Semina r essay (other) credits is equal to the ECTS value of the Tests 0,64 Oral 0,8 3 (other) course) Written exam Project (other) TYPES OF ACTIVITIES KOEFICIJENT MINIMAL NUMBER OF POINTS MAXIMUM NUMBER OF POINTS 2.10.
-Grading and evaluating student Attending lectures 3 1 3 6 work in class and at the final exam The total of 6 lecture hours, online 6:6=1 3:1=3 The student must attend 3 lecture hours in 8 must attend 6
+Sanitation on the Farm - 2 hours 2.6.Format of instruction: x lectures x seminars and workshops x exercises □ on line in entirety x partial e- learning x independent assignments multimedia and the internet x laboratory work with mentor (other) 2.8.Student x field work ., responsibilities D · · · · 2.9.Screening student work (name the Class attendance 0,36 Resear ch Practical tra aining proportion of ECTS credits for each activity Experimental work Report Activities 0,2 so that the total number of ECTS Essay Semina r essay (other) credits is equal to the Tests 0,64 Oral 0,8 3 (other) ECTS value of the course) Written exam Project (other) TYPES OF ACTIVITIES KOEFICIJEI NT MINIMAL NUMBER OF POINTS MAXIMUM NUMBER OF POINTS 2.10.
+Grading and evaluating student Attending lectures 3 1 3 6 work in class and at the final exam lectures The total of 6 lecture hours, online 6:6=1 3:1=3 The student must attend 3 lecture hours in 3 must attend 6

+· · · ·

 order to gain maximal 6

 minimal 3 points points

 Each particular

 lecture hour is

 summed as 1

 point

 Attending 0.55 4 6

 exercises

 Total of 11 6:11=0,55 4:0,55=7

-exercise hours The student
+exercise hours 0.111 0,000 The student

 (6 hours field must attend 7

 excercise) exercise hours in

+excercise)

-/ order to gain
+order to gain

 minimal 4 points

 Each particular

 exercise hour is

 summed as 0.43

-A.L point
+point

 Attending at 0.46 4 6

-seminares 6.12.0.46 4:0.46 - 9.6(0)
+seminares

 Total of 13 6:13=0.46 4: 0,46 = 8,6(9)

 seminar hours The student

 must attend 9

 seminar hours in

 order to gain

 minimal 4 points

 Each particular

 seminar hour is

 summed as 0.39

-point
+point -

 Activity at 5 10

 exercises and

 seminares

 Seminare 5:1=5

 prepared and held The student gain

 = 3 points minimal 5 points

 Oral answers to (oral answers at

 exercises = 4 exercises and

 points (4x1) seminares)

-Oral answers to ,
+Oral answers to

 seminares= 3

 points (3x1)

 Continuous 20 32

 knowledge

 checking

 During the

+During the

 course,

 continuous

 knowledge will

--

 be evaluated by